jart/bestline/README.md

 the freedom to distribute your app as a closed-source binary, but you have to embed the copyright notice in the executable.
-We've added an `.ident` assembly directive to the top of the source code file which should autoamatically take care of binary notice compliance.
+We've added an `.ident` assembly directive to the top of the source code file which should automatically take care of binary notice compliance.

 ```
 The BSD-2 License